jamesplease/testing-with-babel/examples/mocha-gulp/README.md

 file.
 Our configuration in that file tells Babel that we want to transpile ES2015 code into ES5 code.
 This is necessary because Babel makes no assumptions about how you want to transform the code as of v6.

+#### `gulpfile.babel.js`

+By installing the `babel-core` module, we're able to write ES2015 in our Gulpfile by naming the file `gulpfile.babel.js`.
+Keep in mind that the only reason we need `babel-core` is to enable this feature.
+If you don't wish to use ES2015 in your Gulpfile, then you do not need to specify that dependency.

 #### A note on Chai